 The EUFSD will encourage students and staff to bring their own meals as feasible.
-The district will work with Aramark, its food service provider, to prepare and serve meals to students in a space where they must be 6 feet apart or be separated by a barrier while consuming meals.
+The district will work with Aramark, its food service provider, to prepare and serve meals.
 During this planning, our food service provider will adhere to the safety of children with food allergies.
 The district expects that our food services provider staff use disposable food service items (e.g., utensils, dishes).
 If disposable items are not feasible or desirable, Aramark will be asked to ensure that all non-disposable food service items are handled with gloves and washed with dish soap and hot water or in a dishwasher.
 Aramark is expected to train all food service staff on effective practices for washing their hands after removing their gloves or after directly handling used food service items.